chasharpur/uk-compare/README.md

 1. Build a html rig to load two versions of a single work.

-2. Run the suffix tree algorithm on both versions to produce a sorted array of alignments, and use them to display "deleted" text on the left and "added" text on the right.
+2. Run the suffix tree algorithm on both versions to produce a sorted array of alignments, and use them to display the unaligned text as "deleted" on the left and "added" on the right.

 3. Add sync-scrolling so that scrolling through one version (left or right) scrolls the other side so that